 - Prognosis: 3+ years at stage 1 vs. 12 months at stage 4

-Pleural is the most common type of mesothelioma.
+Pleural is the most common type of mesothelioma, accounting for approximately 75 percent of cases.
 More research has been conducted on this type than the other types.
 Most patients qualify for chemotherapy, radiation therapy and immunotherapy.
 These therapies can add months or years to life expectancy.

 - Location: Lining of the abdomen